The European market potential for avocados

 Promotion, innovation and branding improve consumer experience

-Figure 6: Example of Italian branding of ‘creamy, organic avocado with soft pulp’
+Figure 7: Example of Italian branding of ‘creamy organic avocado with soft pulp’

-The Western obsession with avocados has become so strong there are nowadays even restaurants dedicated to avocados as a main ingredient: the restaurant The Avocado Show that has grown into a European franchise chain, and the Avobar that launched in London.
+The Western obsession with avocados has even led to restaurants dedicated to avocados as a main ingredient: the restaurant The Avocado Show that has grown into a European franchise chain, and the Avobar which has launched in London.

 Tips: